September 14, 2016 by Ed Kennedy

 A adventure in analog is also worthwhile not just for the experience but the growth it brings.
 True, some of what you learn may remain by and large in the non-digital domain, but the transfer of knowledge and skills to your digital photography in future can be significant and arise in surprising areas once you’ve got a grip on how to take great pics in an analog camera.

 So, if you’ve already got a couple of great cameras, and maybe even have begun uploading content online, your next step forward can be best served by a look into the past.
-Find a good vintage camera, even better one with a great story behind it, and get shooting anew, one pic at a time.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+Find a good vintage camera, even better one with a great story behind it, and get shooting anew, one pic at a time.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01